The critical temperature of the 2D-Ising model through Deep Learning Autoencoders: Results for the ferromagnetic Ising model

-In Fig.~\ref{fig:average_latent_detailed} we present the results of applying the autoencoder weights on the new configurations produced in the region close to the critical point.
+In Fig.~\ref{fig:average_latent_detailed}, we present the results of applying the autoencoder weights on the new configurations produced in the region close to the critical point.
 We compare with results extracted using configurations produced in the range $T=1-4.5$.
-Both datasets agree, and there is a nice continuation of the behaviour of the absolute average latent dimension within the critical regime.
-This demonstrates that the execution of the encoder does not suffer from any over-fitting occurrence and at the same time more data points can be used for the extraction of $\chi_{\tilde z}$.
-Furthermore, the plot for $L=150$, behaves nearly as a step function with the step being right on the theoretically extracted $T_c$.
-By fitting the second moment of the latent dimension, as this is described in section~\ref{subsec:criticaltemperature}, one sees that the transition occurs at $T_c(L=150) = 2.2779(3)$; this value is very close to the theoretically extracted value $T_c = 2.26918$.
+Both datasets agree, and there is a nice continuation of the behaviour of the absolute average latent { variable} within the critical regime.
+This serves as a confirmation that the execution of the encoder does not suffer from any over-fitting occurrence and at the same time, more data points can be used for the extraction of $\chi_{\tilde z}$. { To avoid any confusion, we state that all generated data which are presented in figures have been extracted exclusively from the test datasets}.
+Furthermore, the plot for $L=150$ behaves nearly as a step function with the step being right on the theoretically extracted $T_c$.
+By fitting the second moment of the latent { variable}, as this is described in section~\ref{subsec:criticaltemperature}, one sees that the transition occurs at $T_c(L=150) = 2.2779(3)$; this value is very close to the theoretically extracted value $T_c = 2.26918$.

-In the following section we present the analysis of our data in order to investigate the latent susceptibility $\chi_{\tilde z}$ and, to subsequently, extract the critical temperature $T_c(L)$ from the corresponding peak.
+In the following section, we present the analysis of our data in order to investigate the latent susceptibility $\chi_{\tilde z}$ and, to subsequently, extract the critical temperature $T_c(L)$ from the corresponding peak.